 Core values are important for any business to develop and communicate.
 Not only do strongly established values help a business relate to consumers, but values also enhance the brand by ensuring it’s seen as more than just a series of products.

-Your brand is unique; as a result the values your business holds dear represent another opportunity to set yourself apart from competitors, encourage brand loyalty, and increase repeat purchases.
+Your brand is unique; as a result of the values your business holds dear represent another opportunity to set yourself apart from competitors, encourage brand loyalty, and increase repeat purchases.

 5) Personalize Whenever Possible